bahmutov/express-service/README.md

 page and serve them using an ExpressJS running inside a ServiceWorker.

 There was a little bit of hacking inside the bundle [dist/service.js](dist/service.js) that was created using Browserify.
+I will clean up the code to be able to recreate the bundle automatically.
+For now you can find the updated server code starting at line 41692.

 ## The ExpressJS server